livekit/client-sdk-android/livekit-android-camerax/README.md

 ### Taking a high quality picture

-This allows you to take a high picture without interrupting the video stream.
+This allows you to take a picture without interrupting the video stream.

 ```
 // Pass in the imageCapture use case when creating the camera provider
 val imageCapture = ImageCapture.Builder()
     .setCaptureMode(ImageCapture.CAPTURE_MODE_MAXIMIZE_QUALITY)
     .build()
-CameraXHelper.createCameraProvider(lifecycleOwner, arrayOf(imageCapture).let {
+CameraXHelper.createCameraProvider(lifecycleOwner, arrayOf(imageCapture)).let {
     if (it.isSupported(application)) {
         CameraCapturerUtils.registerCameraProvider(it)